“Funny name for a snail,” they always respond, when I tell them my name. “Ironic, is it?”

 “Yes,” I reply, “It’s ironic.”

-I smile, they laugh, and the conversation moves on.
+I smile, he laughs, and the conversation moves on.